“I should like to spend the whole of my life traveling abroad, if I could

-I’m just a small town girl who discovered the rest of the world.
+I’m just a small-town girl who discovered the rest of the world.

 Perfectly content in Smallville, USA (a tiny Northern California gold rush town), I left at eighteen for one of the world’s biggest cities and the world’s biggest universities.
 After four years (and a short stint living in Barcelona) and I moved to the next stage of life, if you will, with an insatiable thirst to see the world.

 Despite vowing to be nomadic all over the globe and remain a permanent explorer for life…I became drawn to building a life that included a career, a significant other, a community, a home.
-Yet I found myself spending hundreds of hours of spare time talking, reading, dreaming about travel.
+Yet I found myself spending hundreds of hours of spare time talking, reading, and dreaming about travel.
 Still, I learned I wasn’t quite ready to give those pursuits up to carry a backpack for months at a time.

 As time passed and I found myself in a life that didn’t quite fit — I found myself through spurts of travel.
-I visited friends in London, Shanghai, Rome, Sydney.
+I visited friends in London, Shanghai, Rome, and Sydney.
 I applied for (and got) the company-sponsored volunteer opportunity abroad.

 I taught third grade in India.
 I traveled solo through Nepal, climbed the Great Wall of China.
 I road-tripped New Zealand, attempted to conquer my fear of heights (and failed!), and fell in love…with foods and cultures I never even knew to dream about.
 I did all of this…while holding a full-time job.